pablodecm/phd_thesis/src/101_chapter_1.md

 we can delve into how to model proton-proton collisions from a quantitative perspective, so theoretical predictions can be contrasted with experimental results at the LHC.
-The focus of section then is to make sense of the various outcomes of high-energy proton-proton collisions and how we can predict their relative rates of occurring given some initial state conditions of the interaction.
+The focus of this section then is to make sense of the various outcomes of high-energy proton-proton collisions and how we can predict their relative rates of occurring given some initial state conditions of the interaction.